wkrea/git-cop/README.md

         - Refactored
     :commit_subject_suffix:
       :enabled: true
+      :severity: :error
       :whitelist:
         - "\\."

 Feel free to take this default configuration, modify, and save as your own custom `configuration.yml`.

+#### Enablement

+By default, most cops are enabled.
+Accepted values are `true` or `false`.
+If you wish to disable a cop, set it to `false`.

+#### Severity Levels

+By default, most cops are set to `error` severity.
+If you wish to reduce the severity level of a cop, you can set it to `warn` instead.
+Here are the accepted values and what each means:

+- `warn`: Will count as an issue and display a warning but will not cause the program/build to fail.
+Use this if you want to display issues as reminders or cautionary warnings.
+- `error`: Will count as an issue, display error output, and cause the program/build to fail.
+Use this setting if you want to ensure bad commits are prevented.

+#### Regular Expressions

+Some cops support *whitelist* or *blacklist* options.
+These lists can consist of strings, regular expressions, or a combination thereof.
+If you need help constructing complex regular expressions for these lists, try launching an IRB session and using `Regexp.new` or `Regexp.escape` to experiment with the types of words/phrases you want to turn into regular expressions.

 ### Rake